SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Defenses and Mitigation Strategies

-In this section, we review defense methods and mitigation strategies against safety and security attacks in multimodal models.
-We evaluate defenses through the lens of minimax game theory, where an attacker seeks to maximize the effectiveness of their manipulation (\eg by increasing noise or reducing signal fidelity), and a defender aims to minimize this impact through appropriate countermeasures (\eg noise suppression, signal enhancement, or information flow restoration).
+In our framework, an attacker seeks to maximize the impact of manipulation, such as increasing noise or degrading signal fidelity, while a defender aims to minimize this impact through noise suppression, signal enhancement, or information flow restoration.
+This formulation captures \textit{adaptive attacks} that respond to deployed defenses.
+More complex settings such as sequential multi-round games or learning under uncertainty are beyond the scope of an SoK study.
+We therefore adopt a deterministic baseline that makes assumptions explicit and provides a lower bound on defense performance.

 At the model level, we formulate the attacker–defender interaction as a two-player deterministic minimax game.
-We assume that both players operate with full knowledge of the environment, complete observability of each other's strategy spaces.
-This determinism allows both sides to reason about worst-case scenarios: the attacker can identify the weakest point in the defense, while the defender can anticipate the most damaging attack and optimize their strategy accordingly.
-By abstracting away randomness, the deterministic minimax framework provides a clean, principled foundation for analyzing adversarial robustness and optimizing defensive strategies under the assumption of fully rational and strategic opponents.
+We assume full knowledge of the environment and complete observability of strategy spaces.
+This setting enables worst-case reasoning, where the attacker identifies the weakest defense and the defender anticipates the most damaging attack.
+By abstracting away randomness, the deterministic formulation provides a clean foundation for analyzing adversarial robustness under fully rational opponents.
 Taking detection as an exemplar defender strategy, the attacker selects a strategy $a \in A$ to generate an attack example $x_a' = a(x_a, n, s)$ from a selected original sample $x_a \in X_a$, by manipulating the noise $n$ and/or signal $s$ across one or more modalities.
-The attacker’s goal is twofold: (1) evade detection by a detector $d(\cdot)$, and (2) mislead the MFM model $m(\cdot)$ into making incorrect predictions.
+The attacker aims to (1) evade a detector $d(\cdot)$ while (2) misleading the MFM $m(\cdot)$.
 This can be formalized as the following optimization problem:

 where $x_a' = a(x_a, n, s)$, $y_c$ is the correct (clean) label, $y_a$ is the attack target label, and $\ell(\cdot,\cdot)$ denotes a loss function (\eg cross-entropy).
 The first term maximizes the detector's error to promote evasion, while the second term encourages misclassification by increasing the MFM model's loss with respect to the attack target.
 The hyperparameter $\alpha$ controls the tradeoff between these objectives.